webix-hub/docs/data/desktop/tabs_options.md

 });
 ~~~

-ID of the tab concides with ID of the view, normally.
+ID of the tab coincides with ID of the view, normally.

 If a closable tab is used within a **tabview**, the corresponding tab will be removed from the app automatically.